on September 27, 2021 (last modified on May 11, 2022) • 17 minute read

 Natalie Slyman of BenchmarkONE says, “Instagram offers small businesses the option to market and advertise their services to the masses in a cost-efficient way.
 There was a time, not so long ago, when small businesses had to rely on the chances of their website being discovered or foot traffic to solidify steady business, but with Instagram, they can tap into a highly engaged audience all over the world.
 And by taking advantage of Instagram’s ads, their content will show up in the feeds of those most likely to engage with it.
 It’s simple, effective marketing to targeted audiences, which in turn will help their business grow and thrive in a totally new way.”

 Natasha Rei of Explainerd adds, “With Instagram, you can find potential customers that are often out of reach due to geographical differences.
 One of the biggest challenges for small businesses is building an audience from the ground.
 It’s exceptionally hard when the business has a small marketing resource to run an offline campaign.
 Using Instagram enables them to connect with the target audience more effectively.”
+As your build further awareness for your brand, it is important to keep an eye on your most important metrics, you can do so using this social media dashboard software.

 If you are looking for organic growth, doing hashtag research is the way to go.